 - Christian Gospel Mission is organized in some nations under national titles, such as CGM (Taiwan), CGM (Japan).

 - Churches: Churches have their own distinct names with various levels of affiliation with CGM.
-Typically, the affiliation is limited to doctrinal teachings, and churches operate independently in terms of finance and structure.
+Typically, the affiliation is limited to doctrinal teachings, and churches operate independently.
 Churches operate according to their nation’s laws and processes.

 - Pastors / Pre-Pastors / Ministers: Affiliated churches appoint their own leaders to manage church affairs under the pastoral system.